 Hello!
-We’re David, Rachel and Rusty.
+We’re David, Rachel, Rusty and Max.
 We’ve been serving God by volunteering our time with the FEU University Student Ministry in Grenoble, France since September 2014.
 We’re involved in discipleship, evangelism, distributing food to students in need and maintaining the facilities.
 Learn more about our testimonies here and read about the Good News of Jesus Christ.

 We are so grateful for everyone’s support through prayer, encouraging notes and emails and financial gifts!

 For prayer and updates, the best way to keep in touch is either by signing up for our email list or joining our Facebook group.
 See below for photos and newsletter archives.

 If you feel led to give monetarily, tax-deductible donations can be made through CMML by clicking either of the links below.
 We are supported financially primarily through donations by the generosity of God’s people who donate through CMML, who then passes on 100% of the funds to us for our ministry.
 We also help make ends meet by some part-time freelance work that God has provided as we are able to within the demands of our ministry.